KnowledgeCaptureAndDiscovery/MINT/catalog_hydrology/README.md

     * **Terms of use**: http://earthwise.bgs.ac.uk/index.php/Africa_Groundwater_Atlas_Terms_of_Use
     * **Rdf link**: ['http://earthwise.bgs.ac.uk/index.php?title=Special:ExportRDF/Hydrogeology_of_Algeria&xmlmime=rdf']

 **Note_2**: The script detects all the countries listed in http://earthwise.bgs.ac.uk/index.php/Hydrogeology_by_country, and it extracts automatically the previous information for each of them.
-The **output.txt** contains the results of running this script and redirecting the output to file.
+The **output.txt** file contains the results of running this script and redirecting the output to file.